Leviticus on How to Make and Distribute Profit

 Date of this version

-Business ethics, corporate social responsibility, management development, norms
+business ethics, corporate social responsibility, management development, norms, profit

 Purpose – Leviticus is an important source of moral reflection in Western culture.
 This paper applies passages from Leviticus 19 and its Rabbinic and medieval commentaries to modern day management education and practice.
 The objective is to explore Leviticus 19’s concern with the economic, moral, and spiritual dimensions of how to make and allocate profit.
 We highlight the implications of this distinction for management education through the use of cases and classic essays.